top of page

 How Not to Annoy Your Cubicle Neighbors

-There is nothing more annoying than trying to get through that PowerPoint presentation due in the morning and then become overcome with the smell of a tuna sandwich from the cubicle next to yours.
+There is nothing more annoying than trying to get through that PowerPoint presentation due in the morning and then becoming overcome with the smell of a tuna sandwich from the cubicle next to yours.
 Now don’t get us wrong, we’re not saying don’t eat at your desk, we all need a working lunch every now and then.
-But to avoid getting on your coworkers nerves, we might just suggest being conscientious of what you choose and avoid anything that might make some people’s stomachs churn.
+But to avoid getting on your coworkers' nerves, we might just suggest being conscientious of what you choose and avoiding anything that might make some people’s stomachs churn.

 Curb Repetitive Sounds